osabased/horizon/experience-optimization.md

 ### 1. Optimize the harness, not the user's product code

-Experience optimization may propose changes to Horizon policy, retrieval, pack recipes, validation routes, memory rules, host rendering, exposure handling, and intervention thresholds.
+Experience Optimization may propose changes to Horizon policy, retrieval, pack recipes, validation routes, memory rules, host rendering, exposure handling, and intervention thresholds.

 It must not make product patches a core Horizon responsibility.